Rido-o/dotfiles/README.md

 ## Overview
 The purpose of this repository is to provide all of the necessary scripts and documentation to create a complete install of my system.
 ## Installation process
 To begin make sure that you have a completely fresh arch install ready with an internet connection and wget installed.
 The instructions to achieve such an install are included in REDACTED.
 Run the following command.
+Make sure to run it as a user and not root.

 `sh <(wget -qO- https://raw.githubusercontent.com/Rido-o/dotfiles/master/.cfg/install/install)`